-Here’s some ideas when and where to go for wildflower hunting.
+So here are some ideas when and where to go wildflower hunting.

 When Southern California’s deserts are in bloom…

 Southern California’s wildflowers are the first to bloom.
 The extent and timing of spring wildflower blooms vary from one year to the next, but it can start as early as January.
-Anza-Borrego Desert State Park said to be the most spectacular though the blooming is very short.
+Anza-Borrego Desert State Park is said to be the most spectacular, though the blooming is very short.

 Joshua Tree National Park’s wildflower bloom usually starts around February at lower elevations and in March and April in higher elevations.
 Unfortunately, we haven’t been so lucky to see them yet, but we just can’t miss them out from this list as it would feel so incomplete (well, in fact, it is).

-We haven’t planned our travels based on the wildflower bloom but if you really want to see it it’s worth checking all the online reports about current conditions in the parks (just like this one) because it’s easy to miss it.
+If you want to plan your travels to see the wildflower bloom, it’s worth checking all the online reports about current conditions in the parks (just like this one), because it’s easy to miss it.